plexsystems/sinker/README.md

 #### --manifest

-Set the directory of the manifest file.
-Defaults to the working directory.
+Set the directory or location of the manifest file to read from.
+Defaults to `.images.yaml` in the working directory.

 ### Push command